pasqualespica/git_stuffs/01_intro_to_git/README.md

 The free, online Pro Git is a very handy reference.
 For those of you who like to read on paper, there’s a print version of Pro Git and I found O’Reilly’s Version Control with Git to be useful.
- Watch Now This tutorial has a related video course created by the Real Python team.
-Watch it together with the written tutorial to deepen your understanding: Introduction to Git and GitHub for Python Developers

-🐍 Python Tricks 💌

-Get a short & sweet Python Trick delivered to your inbox every couple of days.
-No spam ever.
-Unsubscribe any time.
-Curated by the Real Python team.

-Python Tricks Dictionary Merge
-Email Address
-About Jim Anderson

-Jim Anderson
-Jim has been programming for a long time in a variety of languages.
-He has worked on embedded systems, built distributed build systems, done off-shore vendor management, and sat in many, many meetings.

-» More about Jim
-Each tutorial at Real Python is created by a team of developers so that it meets our high quality standards.
-The team members who worked on this tutorial are:

-Dan Bader
-Dan

-Joanna Jablonski
-Joanna

-Master Real-World Python Skills
-With Unlimited Access to Real Python

-Join us and get access to hundreds of tutorials, hands-on video courses, and a community of expert Pythonistas:

-What Do You Think?

-Tweet Share Email
-Real Python Comment Policy: The most useful comments are those written with the goal of learning from or helping out other readers—after reading the whole article and all the earlier comments.
-Complaints and insults generally won’t make the cut here.

-What’s your #1 takeaway or favorite thing you learned?
-How are you going to put your newfound skills to use?
-Leave a comment below and let us know.

-Keep Learning

-Related Tutorial Categories: basics tools

-Recommended Video Course: Introduction to Git and GitHub for Python Developers

-— FREE Email Series —

-🐍 Python Tricks 💌

-Python Tricks Dictionary Merge

-Email…
-🔒 No spam.
-Unsubscribe any time.

-All Tutorial Topics

-advanced api basics best-practices community databases data-science devops django docker flask front-end intermediate machine-learning python testing tools web-dev web-scraping

-Table of Contents

-What Is Git?
-Basic Usage
-Aside: The Staging Area
-.gitignore
-What NOT to Add to a Git Repo
-Aside: What is a SHA
-Git Log
-Going Back In Time: Checking Out a Particular Version of Your Code Branching Basics
-Working with Remote Repos
-Putting It All Together: Simple Git Workflow
-Tweet Share Email
- Recommended Video Course
-Introduction to Git and GitHub for Python Developers

-© 2012–2020 Real Python ⋅ Newsletter ⋅ Podcast ⋅ YouTube ⋅ Twitter ⋅ Facebook ⋅ Instagram ⋅ Python Tutorials ⋅ Search ⋅ Privacy Policy ⋅ Energy Policy ⋅ Advertise ⋅ Contact
-❤️ Happy Pythoning!